verhas/License3j/readme.md

 This will generate the public and the private keys and save them into the files `public.key` and `private.key`.
 Also the keys remain loaded into the REPL application.
-To embed this key into the application you can execute the command `digestPublicKey` that will dump the Java code to the screen, something like:
+To embed this key into the application you can execute the command `dumpPublicKey` that will dump the Java code to the screen, something like:

 ```java
 --KEY DIGEST START